Art Galleries – Nightlife

-To find dining in Bozeman, head for Main Street.
-For breakfast and lunch common Bozeman folks go to the Western Cafe (Yelp Reviews) downtown on east Main Street.
-The Garage (Yelp Reviews) is a tradition know for great burgers.
-Great Harvest Bread is always a good choice.
+To find dining in Bozeman.
+Western Café on east Main Street is a favorite of locals.
+It’s easy to understand why.
+A Western Breakfast Sandwich (large biscuit, egg, cheese, ham and sausage OR bacon) cost all of $6.50.
 Management at The Nova Cafe claims to serve “the best breakfast in town.”
 Too boastful?
 Well go and find out.
+Starbucks coffee is served on west Main Street.